cultural-impact-of-warfare

 Daimyo Uptake and Early Skepticism

 The adoption was not universal at first.
 Many samurai clung to the way of the bow and sword, seeing firearms as dishonorable or cowardly.
 But powerful daimyo such as Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Ieyasu recognized the tactical advantage.
-Nobunaga famously ordered thousands of arquebuses and drilled his ashigaru (foot soldiers) in volley fire, a technique borrowed from European armies.
+Nobunaga famously ordered thousands of arquebuses and drilled his ashigaru (foot soldiers) in volley fire, a technique borrowed from European armies, though Japanese commanders refined it to a higher level of discipline.
 The skepticism faded as defeats piled up for those who refused to adapt.
 The transition was accelerated by the need to fight large-scale battles during the Sengoku period, where sheer firepower often decided engagements.
+By the 1570s, even the most conservative samurai understood that ignoring the gun meant extinction on the battlefield.

 Tactical Transformation on the Battlefield